 I use this section to address any potential concerns a buyer might have about the properties location.
 For example, our last home was located on a pass-through street and I knew some homebuyers would wonder if it would be too busy for everyday living.
 I made sure to highlight that the street was quiet and that there was low traffic (which is true).

 Favorite Home Features

 What features do you love about your home?
 I absolutely loved the split-level ranch layout of our last home.
 I made sure to highlight why it worked so well for our family.

 This section is the most important part of the manual.

 What upgrades did you make to the home?
 Often times a buyer will look at the sale price of the home when you purchased it and wonder why your asking price is so much higher.
 This full list not only gives your agent a list of talking points but it allows the buyer to see all of the upgrades you made to the house.

-This section is a perk for the homebuyers so they can easily make touch-ups to a room without painting the entire space.
+This section is a perk for homebuyers.
+Now they can easily make touch-ups to a room without painting the entire space.
 Providing an organized list of paint colors shows that you took care of this home.
-It also doesn't hurt to show that you used high quality paint like Sherwin Williams and Benjamin Moore either.
+It also doesn’t hurt to show that you used high-quality paint like Sherwin Williams and Benjamin Moore either.

 When potential homebuyers are looking at homes, they almost always want to know what school district they are in.
 In this section, I highlight the schools within the district and also highlight any nearby private schools and daycare centers.